 Teachers are recognizing the need for technology in capturing the attention of students.
 In class, polls can be given to students either in groups or individually where they are required to text answers to the polling site.
 The results are plotted on a graph.
 This gives the students a visual representation of their performance.

-The App Store or google play store on smartphones have unlimited free educational applications and academic resources.
+The app store or Google Playstore on smartphones have unlimited free educational applications and academic resources.
 These ease learning and understanding of academic material.
 The translator application is a big hit for students taking language courses.
 In a few seconds, students can accurately translate foreign languages, making comprehension easier.
-Document scanner can be downloaded on mobile phones these days.
+These days, they can also download a document scanner on mobile phones.

 3. Increased security and emergency communication

-During unforeseen emergencies, students can use mobile phones to let their parents and security agencies know about their whereabouts.
+Another positive effect of mobile phones on students is that during unforeseen emergencies, students can use mobile phones to let their parents and security agencies know about their whereabouts.
 It helps parents to keep track of the personal security of their wards.
-This helps cut down the workload of administrative staff who otherwise would’ve been contacted to communicate messages to students from their parents.
+This helps cut down the workload of administrative staff who otherwise would have been in charge of communicating messages to students from their parents.

 Global Positioning Systems (GPS) locator on mobile phones can assist security agencies and parents in tracking a missing student in matters of concern.